Etiquetas:

 The policeman on patrol

-For everyone who works the scenes.
+For who works behind the scenes.

-America, let me thank you for time...
+Hello America, let me thank you for your time...

 Click en la palabra para obtener su definición.